 An investment in our common stock involves various risks and uncertainties.
-You should carefully consider the risks described below and in any supplement, hereto in conjunction with the other information contained in this prospectus before purchasing shares of our common stock.
+You should carefully consider the risks described below in conjunction with the other information contained in this prospectus before purchasing shares of our common stock.
 The risks and uncertainties described below represent those risks and uncertainties that we believe are material to us.
 Additional risks and uncertainties not presently known to us may also harm our business.

-GENERAL INVESTMENT RISKS
+INVESTMENT RISKS

 There is no public trading market for shares of our common stock and we are not required to effectuate a liquidity event by a certain date.
-As a result, it will be difficult for you to sell your shares of our common stock and, if you are able to sell your shares, you are likely to sell them at a substantial discount.
+As a result, it will be difficult for you to sell your shares of common stock and, if you are able to sell your shares, you are likely to sell them at a substantial discount.

+This is an initial public offering.
 There is no current public market for the shares of our common stock and we have no obligation to list our shares on any public securities market or provide any other type of liquidity to our stockholders.
 It will therefore be difficult for you to sell your shares of common stock promptly or at all.
 Even if you are able to sell your shares of common stock, the absence of a public market may cause the price received for any shares of our common stock sold to be less than what you paid or less than your proportionate value of the assets we own.
-We have adopted a share repurchase program but it is limited in terms of the amount of shares that a stockholder may sell back to us each quarter.
-Our board of directors may amend, suspend or terminate our share repurchase program upon 10 days' prior notice to our stockholders.
-On March 14, 2017, in connection with the pending mergers, we suspended our share repurchase program, with such suspension effective March 24, 2017.
-We anticipate reinstating the share repurchase program following the completion of the mergers or the termination of the merger agreement; provided that the mergers are subject to significant closing conditions and there can be no assurance as to when they will be completed, if at all.
+We have adopted a share repurchase program but it is limited in terms of the amount of shares that stockholder may sell back to us each quarter.
+Our board of directors may amend, suspend or terminate our share repurchase program upon 30 days' prior notice to our stockholders.
 Additionally, our charter does not require that we consummate a transaction to provide liquidity to stockholders on any date certain or at all.
 As a result, you should purchase shares of our common stock only as a long-term investment, and you must be prepared to hold your shares for an indefinite length of time.